kiavashp/kiavashp.github.io/docs/_words/rogue.md

 We're drilling into an unvisited rogue planet, breaking through the ice to a previously undisturbed ocean, and we're doing all this crazy shit a half a light year from home.
 Rescue missions weren't an option, even if we could get a signal out of the ice-well we're digging ourselves into.

 I started pulsing the thrusters in hopes that the residual heat between burns would continue to melt and boil the ice to give us a bit more head room.
-A one or two percent efficiency boost was all I was hoping for, to make sure we have plenty of fuel, in the best case, or just barely make it there in the worst.
+A one or two percent efficiency boost was all I was hoping for, to make sure we had plenty of fuel, in the best case, or just barely made it there in the worst.

 Every time some problem arises it takes me back to my first years of teaching.
 When students were rowdy or started a fight.
 I'd look around for the adult in the room to step in and talk to them.
 Moments passed, becoming dissociated.
 Certain my being there was an oversight, some grave mistake.
 The realization never came gently.

 It worked.
 We were using significantly less fuel, and dropping almost as fast.
 I'd say it gave us a five percent efficiency boost at least.
 Which was good, because all that pulsing made our descent a living hell.
 The anchors shook and creaked as the ship jolted up with each quick burn of the engine, and shrieked as they slid back down in between.
 I stopped after fifteen minutes, returning to the constant minimum burn.

-I was looking out the window at the passing wall of ice, freshly melted and refrozen into a glossy sheen.
-I started to notice patches of ice that were ever so slightly darker than the surrounding, or had faint black marks across the surface.
+I was looking out the window at the passing wall of ice, freshly melted and refrozen into a glossy sheen, mesmerized.
+Then I started to notice patches of ice that were ever so slightly darker than the surrounding, or had faint black marks across the surface.
 And I know the ship is airtight but I swear I could smell something too.

 <span class="words-section-break"></span>